CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/Howto_define_populations.md

 # How to define populations

 A population is a group of individual organisms that can mate with each other  and have low or no connectivity with other populations (see What is a population? section ) .
-This definition aligns with the IUCN Red List Guidelines definition of a “subpopulation” - geographically or otherwise distinct groups between which there is little demographic or genetic exchange (typically less than one successful migrant individual or gamete per year) ([IUCN 2001](https://portals.iucn.org/library/sites/library/files/documents/RL-2001-001.pdf)).
+This definition aligns with the IUCN Red List Guidelines definition of a “subpopulation” - geographically or otherwise distinct groups between which there is little demographic or genetic exchange (typically less than one successful migrant individual or gamete per year; [IUCN 2001](https://portals.iucn.org/library/sites/library/files/documents/RL-2001-001.pdf)).

 Genetic differences mostly arise as a product of spatial and temporal isolation over time due to random processes (genetic drift) and as an effect of population size.
 Populations separated by more time can have more differences.
 Designation of populations should also consider human induced gene flow (e.g. reintroductions, translocations).